preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/categories/index.rst

 Categories (Properties)
 =======================

-You can categorize properties for example to make it more onbvious what different properties are for.
+You can categorize properties for example to make it more obvious what different properties are for.

 Here's an example of a list of categories: